-Does your project occur in a floodplain?
+5. Does your project occur in the FFRMS floodplain?

-Flood Map Number 72000C1040H, effective on 4/19/2005 : This project does not occur in a floodplain.
-The project is in compliance with Executive Order 11988.
-PFIRMs in Puerto Rico were only developed for certain sections of the municipalities of Carolina, Canovanas, Loiza, San Juan and Trujillo Alto.
-The proposed project is located in the municipality of Maricao; therefore, PFIRM information was not available for the area and therefore not considered in the review.
-At the time of this review, this section has not been updated in HEROS to include questions regarding FFRMS.
+FIRM Flood Map Number 72000C1085H, effective on 04/19/2005: PFIRMs in Puerto Rico were only developed for certain sections of the municipalities of Carolina, Canovanas, Loiza, San Juan and Trujillo Alto.
+The proposed project is located in the municipality of Jayuya; therefore, PFIRM information was not available for the area and not considered in the review.
 This project does not occur in the FFRMS floodplain.
 The project is in compliance with Executive Orders 11988 and 13690.